 Legacy Policy

-At we welcome all gifts in wills, however large or small, and we promise to use your gift to make a difference in our parish.
+At the Ascension Church we welcome all gifts in wills, however large or small, and we promise to use your gift to make a difference in our parish.

-Our PCC Legacy Policy is to
+Our PCC Legacy Policy is to use gifts within the parish for the primary purpose of making disciples, seeking to develop God’s Kingdom in this place.

 Since needs change over the years, we encourage you to leave a gift in your will for the general purposes of the parish rather than for a restricted purpose.
-We will discuss possible uses of your gift with your executors when the time comes, bearing in mind your known areas of interest in the church (e.g. music, buildings, children and youth, overseas mission or aid) and the church’s priorities at the time.
+If you wish and specify, we will discuss possible uses of your gift with your executors when the time comes, bearing in mind your known areas of interest in the church (e.g. music, buildings, children and youth, mission etc.) and the church’s priorities at the time.

-You can be confident that your gift will be used to make a real difference to
+You can be confident that your gift will be used to make a real difference to our future mission and ministry.

-We will acknowledge gifts in whatever way the donor and/or his/her executors feel most appropriate to.
+We will acknowledge gifts in whatever way the donor and/or their executors feel most appropriate.
 Equally, we can make sure that gifts remain anonymous if the donor prefers.

-If you would like to talk to someone in confidence about the sorts of purposes your gift might fund, and how/if you would like your gift to be acknowledged, please contact
+If you would like to talk to someone in confidence about the sorts of purposes your gift might fund, and how/if you would like your gift to be acknowledged, please contact the Parish Treasurer.

-If you would like to make a gift to our church in memory of a loved one, please do come and discuss this with us too.
+If you would like to make a gift to our church in memory of a loved one, please do come and discuss this with us.

+Approved 16th June 2026